Group AI policy

 Privacy and Security

-AI systems must ensure security of data, comply with privacy and data protection laws, as well as the Group Privacy Policy and Group Information Security Policy.
+AI systems must ensure security of data and comply with privacy and data protection laws, including in accordance with the Bank’s privacy and security policies.

 Reliability and Safety